|

 making new contacts and friends throughout the world also learning

-of years people have showed a lot of interest in some of the parts I have
+Over the years people have showed a lot of interest in the parts I have

 made for myself, asking if I would produce more to sell.
-This is the
+Arizona Racing

 result of the suggestions and requests.